CollinErickson/comparer/cran-comments.md

 The first isn't an issue.
-For 'snow', I tried removing it from Suggests since I never actually call it, I only use 'parallel', but then it gives an error.
+For 'snow', I tried removing it from Suggests since I never actually call it (I only use the package 'parallel'), but then it gives an error.
+Apparently parallel::makeCluster using type="SOCK" calls snow::makeSOCKcluster,
+requiring 'snow' to be in Suggests.
-Thus I am leaving 'snow' in Suggests.
+Thus I do not think this is an issue and I am leaving 'snow' in Suggests.

+On winbuilder, there is one NOTE:
+"
+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Collin Erickson <collinberickson@gmail.com>'

+Possibly mis-spelled words in DESCRIPTION: ffexp (13:18)

+Uses the superseded package: 'snow'
+"

+This is the same as on R-hub and I don't think it's a problem.

 ## Reverse dependencies